juanferrer/session-reports/campaigns/_heroes_for_ghosts/recaps/recap-65.md

 Additional note from Abel:

-Along with the sensors we found a “couple of other things”, which we have not really had time to check what they are yet.
+Along with the sensors we found a "couple of other things", which we have not really had time to check what they are yet.
 Also, we are headed for Sanctum, as this is supposedly where the gnomish refugees ended up, hopefully my brother is there.

 **End Date**: 7th Sypheros --- ASTRAL-DAY 2 (Evening)